MichelJuillard/dynare-michel/windows/README.txt

-NOTE: if you don't want to type this command every time you run Octave, you can put it in a file called '.octaverc' in your home directory ('c:\Documents and Settings\USERNAME\' for Windows XP or 'c:\Users\USERNAME' for Windows 7).
+NOTE: if you don't want to type this command every time you run Octave, you can put it in a file called '.octaverc' in your home directory ('c:\Documents and Settings\USERNAME' for Windows XP or 'c:\Users\USERNAME' for Windows Vista/7).
 This file is run by Octave at every startup.

 You can test your installation by typing 'dynare' at the Octave prompt.
 This should give you an error message complaining that you did not specify a MOD